Name: John Cooley

 "Cooley, William, born 1753, a founder in Dublin, emigrated from London to

-Genealogical Register by Henry Fitz-Gilbert Waters, volume 64, page
+Historical and Genealogical Register by Henry Fitz-Gilbert Waters,

-I have already mentioned the John Cooley who was transported to Virginia
+I've already mentioned the John Cooley who was transported to Virginia in

-in 1753.
-And we know that our John Cooley was in Caroline county Virginia
+1753.
+We know that our John Cooley was in Caroline County, Virginia two

-two years later.
-We also know that Port Royal in Caroline county was a busy
+years later.
+We also know that Port Royal in Caroline County was a busy

-port during this time and we know that the Tryal
+port during this time and that the Tryal

 arrived in Virginia on many occasions, stopping in several ports to drop off